YanleiFeng/SoilCarbonChangeByDisturbance/README.md

 This is a developing script for understanding soil changes under multiple disturbance using NEON datasets.

 Script 1: NEON_accessData_DISTURBANCEname.ipynb

 Purpose: To extract site and chemical data from NEON datasets related to this type of disturbances and save relevant subsets for downstream analysis.
+This documentation uses fire disturbance as an example hereafter

 Input Files:
 eventType.csv	NEON metadata on disturbance events sls_chemistry.csv	NEON soil chemistry measurements across sites